When it comes to Odor Control and Air Emission scrubbers, you're either pleased with how yours works or highly frustrated with how it isn't.

-While wet scrubbers are powerful devices that can reduce various harmful air pollutants and exhaust gases, not all are created equal.
+While wet scrubbers are powerful devices that can reduce harmful air pollutants and exhaust gases, not all are created equal.
 An operator's most common problem with a scrubber is a lack of performance.
 The following are some main reasons why your scrubber may not work correctly.

 When it comes to designing a wet scrubber, different manufacturers have different design standards.
 Creating a device that can handle high throughput with reduced cleaning cycles.
 Others will develop a scrubber concentrating on the maximum removal of pollutants.